FluxML/Flux.jl/docs/src/training/training.md

 end
 ```

-This isn't pseudo-code, but is precisely how traning is done.
+It is important that every `update!` step receives a newly gradient computed gradient.
-This loop can also be written using the function [`train!`](@ref Train.train!),
+This loop can also be written using the function [`train!`](@ref Flux.Train.train!),
 but it's helpful to undersand the pieces first:

 ```julia